Oh My God (EP)

 Oh My God (stylized in sentence case) is the second Japanese extended play (fifth overall) by South Korean girl group (G)I-dle.
 The album was released by Universal Music Japan on August 26, 2020, after a year since Latata released.
 It contains Japanese versions of previously released singles "Oh My God", "Uh-Oh", "Senorita" and "Dumdi Dumdi" as well as one original Japanese track, "Tung-Tung (Empty)" which was written and composed by member Minnie.

 Background and release

-Starting June 23, 2020, (G)I-dle individual images with the phrase "(G)I-DLE 2020.06.29 MON 6PM" were posted on their official Japan twitter.
-However, the purpose of the teaser image was not clarified.
-On June 29, it was confirmed that (G)I-dle would release their second Japanese extended play title Oh my god.
+Starting June 23, 2020, individual teaser images of the members with the phrase "(G)I-dle 2020.06.29 Mon 6PM" were posted on the group's official Japan Twitter account, without any official clarification of the teaser's content and purpose.
+On June 29, it was confirmed that (G)I-dle would be releasing their second Japanese extended play, titled Oh My God, on August 26.

-On July 10, (G)I-dle released jacket photos of their second mini album Oh my god through their website.
-The photos showed "two sides of front and back", black and red, black and white, which are linked to the concept of "Angels and Devils" of the song.
-Along with the release of the jacket photos, a special site for "Oh my god" was opened.
+On July 10, (G)I-dle released jacket photos of the EP through their website.
+The photos showed "two sides of front and back", black and red, black and white, which are linked to the concept of "Angels and Devils" presented in the song.
+Along with the release of the jacket photos, a special site for Oh My God was opened.
 Pre-orders began on July 14.